 Well, pood is a measuring unit originated from Russia.
-It is around 16.38 kilogram.
+It is around 16.38 kilograms.
 Thus a one pood kettlebell is 16 kilograms or about 35 pounds.
-For two poods, the standard kettlebell weights closest would be 32 Kilogram Kettlebell respectively.
+For two poods, the standard kettlebell weights closest would be 32 kilogram kettlebells respectively.

-An individual can witness outcomes with kettlebell within 30 days.
-Through a good diet and expert formed kettlebell training program, one can start to see improvements in fat loss, cardio, muscle and strength.
+An individual can witness outcomes with kettlebells within 30 days.
+Through a good diet and expert formed kettlebell training program , one can start to see improvements in fat loss, cardio, muscle and strength.

 - Strength: The kettlebell challenges the body in multiple planes that improve functional strength.
 The kettlebell clean and press are excellent exercises for evolving strength.

 - Core Mixing: The ability to create a strong core without direct work is one of the biggest advantages of kettlebell training.
 This helps in building a stronger core that can result in lessening of back pain.
 Because the core is involved in any kettlebell movement, you are building a strong core while not necessarily focusing on it.

 - Cardio: Kettlebell training can be a big boost to the cardiovascular system as it includes exercises that challenge the heart and lungs in a short space of time.
 Nonstop kettlebell swings and ballistic exercises can impart metabolic changes.